Mixed Nuts (100 G) and Albert Hein - Chocolade Extra Puur (1 grams)

 Portion Control

-Limit the amount of chocolate and mixed nuts you consume in one sitting to avoid excessive glucose spikes.
+Limit the amount of chocolate and mixed nuts consumed in one sitting.
+Smaller portions can help minimize glucose spikes.

 Opt for Darker Chocolate